tweedmann/mMPD/README.md

 free to use for academic research. **In case you use one or multiple of the dictionary files, please always cite the article above.**

+Languages included in the mMPD are: **Danish, Dutch, English, German, Spanish, and Swedish.**

 In order to obtain all necessary files, start by downloading this repo.
 The folder contains all dictionary files and a R-script to apply the dictionary files.
 Code is shown below.